marcelblijleven/marcelblijleven.com/data/blog/unpack-kwargs.mdx

 ## TypedDict and Unpack

 This is where `TypedDict` and `Unpack` can be helpful.
-These were introduced in Python 3.8 and Python 3.11 respectively, but `Unpack` was modified in 3.12 to support [PEP 692](https://peps.python.org/pep-0692/)
+These were introduced in Python 3.8 and Python 3.11 respectively. `Unpack` was modified in 3.12 to support [PEP 692](https://peps.python.org/pep-0692/).

-Both have also been made available in earlier versions through `typing_extensions`, but it's recommended to use at least version
+Both `TypedDict` and `Unpack` have also been made available in earlier versions through `typing_extensions`, but it's recommended to use at least version
 3.11 because of [issues](https://github.com/python/typing_extensions/issues/103) in Python 3.10 and earlier versions.

 A `TypedDict` lets you add type hints to dicts with a fixed set of keys.
 These keys can also be marked